Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Clomid can interact with medications that affect liver enzymes or estrogen metabolism.
 Gonadorelin and kisspeptin have fewer drug interactions but may affect other hormone therapies.
 Always inform your physician about all medications and supplements before starting any testosterone support therapy.

 Gonadorelin typically shows effects within 1-2 weeks, clomid within 4-6 weeks, and kisspeptin within 6-8 weeks.
-However, individual response times vary significantly.
+But individual response times vary significantly.
 Factors like baseline hormone levels, age, and overall health affect how quickly you'll notice improvements in energy, mood, and other testosterone-related symptoms.

 Choosing the right approach to testosterone support requires careful consideration of your individual needs, goals, and circumstances.
-Whether you're interested in the direct action of gonadorelin, the natural approach of kisspeptin, or the affordability of clomid, proper medical supervision ensures optimal results.
+If you're interested in the direct action of gonadorelin, the natural approach of kisspeptin, or the affordability of clomid, proper medical supervision ensures optimal results.

 Take our free physician assessment to determine which testosterone support option might work best for your specific situation.
 Our physicians review your symptoms, medical history, and goals to recommend the most appropriate therapeutic approach.